hfwbakker/c_calculator/README.md

 NEXT UP:
-- Look in to string splitting?
 - Need to validate input string to see they are valid ints and a valid char (+, -, /, *), and too much input etc.
 - Then, this string needs to be split into two ints and a char for the case: loop.
+- Should be able to work with floats
+- Perhaps keep a working number like with a regular calulator?

 LOG: